brendacs/colludia-gatsby/src/pages/info/supporters.markdown

 slug: /supporters/
 author: Colludia Indie Gaming
 title: Supporters
-desc: We're extremely grateful for all of our Patreon supporters.
+tagline: We're extremely grateful for all of our Patreon supporters.
 Thank you for supporting Colludia, an indie gaming blog focused on games with stories to tell and the developers behind them.
 image: colludia-banner-big.png
 ---